knightsUCF/CarRacing/Log.md

+# Traffic Jams can be Fun

+We want to have traffic jams, which is a unique thing not found in many other games.
+We want the player to experience getting stuck in a traffic jam, and then breaking free on the clear road.

 # Monetization can be Highly Effective

 Monetization can be highly effective in this game, if we design cool voxel cars.
 We also want to have many voxel cars available to unlock so the player can keep playing the game and keep watching reward video ads, generating income.